DPotoyan/Chem324/_sources/ch01/note05.md

 - **Diffraction:** spreading of waves around obstacles or through small openings.
 Diffraction can occur with any type of wave, including light, sound, radio, and water.

-- **interference:** when two waves meet one another their intensities either go up or go down if the two waves are in phase or out of phase, respectively.
+- **Interference:** when two waves meet one another their intensities either go up or go down if the two waves are in phase or out of phase, respectively.

-- In the classical double slit experiment light waves (or water waves) are passing through a wall with two slits which results in wave-like interference patterns or bands on the detector screen.
+- **Double slit experiment** light waves (or water waves) are passing through a wall with two slits which results in wave-like interference patterns or bands on the detector screen.

 ### Refraction and prisms